InDieTasten/indietasten.github.io/_posts/2020-10-16-Dynamic-Environment-Provisioning.md

 This also only really works, when you are able to isolate the application from other systems you don't have control over / can't provision automatically.

-Make sure not to forget continous environments.
+Make sure not to forget continuous environments.
 It's great if you can spin up different environments quickly, but that doesn't help, if after every release you need to recreate production because the data isn't compatible.